 - If you suspect poisoning, phone your paediatrician or call 995 for an ambulance and emergency services.

 - Need more advice?
-Take a look at HealthHub’s article on how to prevent accidental poisoning in children.
+Take a look at HealthHub’s article on poisoning hazards in the home.

 Bathtime is a fun, albeit messy time with the kids… especially if your furkid decides to jump in the tub, too.
 Here are some essential must-knows to protect your little one from drowning hazards.